About Counselling and Psychotherapy

 Counselling and psychotherapy offer a supportive space in which a sense of trust can be built, allowing connections to be made between thoughts, feelings, relationships, past experiences and what is happening in the here and now.
 Whatever is said will be confidential and heard in a non-judgmental way.

-I am a registered member of BACP (British Association for Counselling and Psychotherapy) and UKCP (UK Council for Psychotherapy) and I practice within the ethical framework of both of these accredited organisations .
+I am a registered member of BACP (British Association for Counselling and Psychotherapy) and accredited with UKCP (UK Council for Psychotherapy) and I practice within the ethical framework of both of these organisations .
 Working within these ethical boundaries means that if you are seeking help or guidance you will be treated with respect and sensitivity in a secure environment where confidentiality is assured.

 Counselling and Psychotherapy - what is the difference?